Clarisa Crowell: Coaching career

 Croswell began her coaching career as a volunteer assistant coach at her alma mater Virginia Tech from September 2002 to May 2003.
 She then served as an assistant coach at Ohio from 2004 to 2005, where she was responsible for mentoring the Bobcats' pitchers and infielders, while also assisting with hitting instruction.
 She served as an assistant coach at Syracuse for one year in 2006, where she assisted the pitching staff.
 She then served as an assistant coach at Oklahoma State for six years from 2007 to 2012, where she primarily worked with the pitching staff.

 Miami

-On August 15, 2012, Croswell was named the head coach of the Miami RedHawks softball team.
+On August 15, 2012, Crowell was named the head coach of the Miami RedHawks softball team.
 In 2019, she led Miami to a 35–16 overall record and a 16–4 record in conference play as the RedHawks won their first regular-season title in program history.
 In eight years as head coach of Miami, she posted a career record of 209–182, becoming the winningest coach in program history.